micro-manager/micro-manager.github.io/_pages/NIDAQ.md

 To use ChangeDetection (see above), the input pin needs to be part of the port that it controls.
 Therefore, if a port supports ChangeDetection, this Micro-Manager device adapter reserves the last pin of that port (i.e. p0.7 for the first 8 pin port of a given Dev) for input.
+You can change the pin used as the trigger source (it is a pre-initialization property of the device), but you can not use any pins above the input pin for output.
 To hardware trigger an analog output port, however, the input pin needs to be one of the PFI pins (selectable in the hub device).
 Therefore, if you want to control both analog and digital outputs with the same input trigger, you will need to physicall connect these two pins (for instance,